Post45 Data Collective

 Fan wikis on Fandom and elsewhere provide another valuable resource for narrative chronologies.
 The Fandom sites with extensive in-world timelines that we drew on to verify Wikipedia dates include the Enderverse, The Expanse, The Three-Body Problem, and Dune.
 Other series following a CE “future timeline” approach tracked on Fandom pages include Memory Alpha (Star Trek), Isaac Asimov’s Foundation, Dr. Who, Ringworld, and Stephen Baxter’s Xeelee Sequence.
 We located detailed chronologies for Robert Heinlein’s Future History series and Poul Anderson’s Psychotechnic League series in the endpapers and appendixes of two collected editions, as detailed in our dataset’s notes field for those authors.
 Further digging uncovers chronologies written by fans on websites dating from the 1990s for particular authors or series, including a veritable gold mine of links at chronology.org (“Science Fiction Timeline Site”).
 Many of the detailed fan chronologies linked there are now dead but still available on the Archive.org Wayback Machine.

 Finally, information about the genres and subgenres of the works listed here could be substantially enriched by cross-referencing this dataset with user-generated subgenre tags in crowdsourced resources like the Internet Speculative Fiction Database (ISFDB) and Worlds Without End.
 Currently, this dataset uses the first-listed genre tag entered by Wikidata users.
-But those tags are often too broad and lack specificity (e.g. “novel” or “film”).
+But those tags are often too broad and lack specificity (e.g. “novel” or “science fiction”).
 Laure Thompson is currently at work on a forthcoming dataset of information entered by ISFDB users.
 Cross-referencing THFF with that data would provide richer subgenre information.

 Credits

-Theodore Leane: data cleaning, writing (original draft), writing (methods), research
+• Theodore Leane: data cleaning, writing (original draft), writing (methods), research

 Acknowledgments